tsahyt/dhclingo/doc/slides/slides.md

 ------

-Purely procedural interface, requiring knowledge of solver internals, as well as rebuilding the solver.
+Purely procedural interface, requiring knowledge of solver internals, as well as rebuilding the solver

 ::: notes
 A Python interface exists, but still requires knowledge of the solver internals